 After completing the child support worksheet, print out the child support worksheet and file it with your Petition.

-Next Step: After you fill out all of the forms in this packet, read the form called Procedures: How to file legal separation with minor children papers with the court.
+Next step: After you fill out all of the forms in this packet, read the form called Procedures: How to file forms for divorce with minor children.